The Kudla-Millson lift of Siegel cusp forms: The Kudla--Millson theta function

 The polynomials~$\pol_{\vect{\alpha}}$ will play a key role in the upcoming sections, thanks to the following result.
-We suggest the reader to recall the construction of \emph{very homogeneous polynomials} from Definition~\ref{def;homogforrb22}. \begin{lemma} The polynomials~$\pol_{\vect{\alpha}}$ are very homogeneous of degree~$(2,0)$. \end{lemma} \begin{proof} In what follows, the index $i$ runs from $1$ to $b+2$, while $j\in\{1,2\}$.
+We suggest the reader to recall the construction of \emph{very homogeneous polynomials} from Definition~\ref{def;homogforrb22}. \begin{lemma} The polynomials~$\pol_{\vect{\alpha}}$ are very homogeneous of degree~$(2,0)$. \end{lemma} \begin{proof}